 I don’t use «waterproof breathable» clothing, preferring instead to let my body heat evaporate moisture in light rain, and to shed heavy rain with simple waterproof fabric (which is lighter/stronger/cheaper and more durable).

 If one already has an ultralight waterproof jacket, then a wind jacket may be superfluous.
-As I prefer a poncho or cape for rain protection, a hooded wind jacket is an essential garment for me.
-MontBell’s Tachyon Anorak is one of the lightest.
+As I prefer a cape or poncho for rain protection, a hooded wind jacket is an essential garment for me.
+MontBell's (discontinued) Tachyon Anorak is one of the lightest.

-Lightweight nylon pants dry quickly and provide wind protection (if the fabric is woven tightly).
+Lightweight nylon/polyester pants dry quickly and provide wind protection (if the fabric is woven tightly).

-The keffiyeh is wonderfully versatile; it provides excellent sun protection and it can be tied in various ways to provide more or less insulation and coverage as desired.
+The keffiyeh is wonderfully versatile; it provides excellent sun protection and it can be tied in various ways to provide more or less insulation/coverage as need be.
 It can also serve as furoshiki, and whatever else a square piece of cloth is useful for.
-I use mine for a pillow, and sometimes as an extra cover for warmth when sleeping.
+I made mine of silk and use it for a pillow, or sometimes as an extra cover for warmth when sleeping.

 Sunglasses are useful for more than just protection from the sun; they can serve as safety glasses, and polarised lenses enable one to see some things which would be otherwise obscured.
-Most sunglasses are very dark but lighter tints can be found.
-Photochromic technology is interesting but few lenses are both photochromic and polarised (however, that appears to be improving).
+Photochromic technology is interesting but few lenses are both photochromic and polarised (though that appears to be improving).
 In any case, I look for the following:

-The best sunglasses I’ve found came off a Hawaiian convenience store rack of many different styles of cheap polycarbonate lenses; they’re ultralight, polarised and frameless with an excellent field of view and minimal distortion because the lenses are very thin (≈ 1 mm; it appears that lens thickness is restricted in Canada).
-A pair of Serengeti’s may have better optics but price can be prohibitive as eyewear tends to get lost and abused.
+The best sunglasses I've found came off a Hawaiian convenience store rack of many different styles of cheap polycarbonate lenses; they're ultralight, polarised and frameless with an excellent field of view and low distortion because the lenses are very thin (≈ 1 mm; maybe lens thickness is restricted in Canada...?).
+A pair of Serengeti's may have better optics but price can be prohibitive as eyewear tends to get lost and abused (so go get yourself some cheap sunglasses).

-Excellent wrist/hand warmers which cover only the back of the hand and the knuckles, leaving the palm bare, are easily made from a pair of wool (or synthetic) socks.
+Except in extreme conditions, I prefer to keep the face of my hands exposed (like Japanese tekkou rather than fingerless gloves).
+Excellent wrist/hand warmers which cover only the back of the hand and the knuckles, leaving the palm bare, are easily made from a pair of wool (or synthetic) socks (even if the soles are worn out).

-I enjoy my feet bare and I prefer to augment them with no more than necessary.
-I don’t use hiking boots/shoes; I prefer to let my feet breathe/move and grow strong.
-I avoid lugged soles, arch support, and elevated heels.
+I enjoy my feet bare and I prefer to augment them with no more than necessary, to let my feet breathe/move and grow strong.
+I avoid hiking boots/shoes, lugged soles, arch support, and elevated heels.

-An increasing number of manufacturers are finally making minimal footwear (so called «barefoot shoes»), thanks to the lead of specialised start-ups and the growing counterculture.
+An increasing number of manufacturers are finally making minimal footwear (so called «barefoot shoes»), thanks to the lead of the growing counterculture and cottage industry.
 I tried FiveFingers but I was disappointed by poor fit and dubious construction; in any case, jika-tabi seem more useful.
-Conventional (heel-strike) running shoes are easily modified by removing excess sole material.
+Most conventional (heel-strike) running shoes are easily modified by removing excess sole material.

-It appears to be well known that aloe vera helps relieve skin burns, especially sunburn; I’ve found it to be effective at preventing sunburn as well.
-When I travel in the sunny places where it grows, I apply it to my skin regularly; however, one should be careful to keep clean and avoid covering open wounds as it may enable bacteria to proliferate if trapped under its moist cover.
+Like many others, I use aloe vera to help relieve skin irritation, especially sunburn, and I've also found it useful for preventing sunburn.
+When I travel in the sunny places where it grows, I apply it to my skin regularly, being careful to keep clean and especially avoid covering open wounds (even minor scratches) as bacteria can thrive in the moist environment under its protective cover.

 I stuff my sacks loosely, both to be gentle with their contents and also to enable more efficient packing (as they can fill irregular spaces), compressing them all together in the pack (instead of separately), and only as much as necessary.

-The usual cord locks (i.e., plastic with metal spring) are not necessary.
-Assuming that a simple slip knot does not suffice, a rectangular piece of stiff but flexible/resilient material (leather, Hypalon, &c.) with two holes works well (i.e., squeeze into a U shape and the cord slides easily).
-Another method is to use two cord loops (instead of one), each exiting the channel on the opposite side of the other; also a good way to carry extra cord.
+The usual cord locks (i.e. plastic with metal spring) are not necessary.
+Assuming that a simple slip knot does not suffice, a sliding cord lock can be made of a separate piece of cord tied (Solomon bar, &c.) around the draw cord.
+Alternatively, a small piece of stiff but flexible/resilient material (e.g. leather, Hypalon, &c.) with two holes works well (i.e. squeeze into a U shape and the cord slides easily).
+Another method is to use two cord loops (instead of one), each exiting the channel on the opposite side of the other; also a way to carry extra cord.

 Arc’teryx makes excellent equipment and I used one of their packs for many years; I appreciate the mindful design and construction, especially the mobility of the hip belt.
 Eventually, my interest in carrying less weight and having better ventilation, led me to the Atmos 35 of Osprey Packs.